Eric-Inkoom-Ayitey/Eric-Inkoom-Ayitey/README.md

         </ul>
       </td>
       <td>
-        Performed exploratory data analysis by analyzing and visualizing univariate, bivariate and multivariate relationships between the variables in the data.
+        Performed exploratory data analysis by analyzing and visualizing univariate, bivariate, and multivariate relationships between the variables in the data.
         Generated explanatory data visuals by formatting visuals to tell a story using the insights discovered during exploratory data analysis.
         Prepared a slide deck to display explanatory visuals.
       </td>
     </tr>
     <tr>
-      <td><a href="https://github.com/yourusername/superstore-sales-report">Superstore Sales Report</a></td>
+      <td><a href="https://github.com/Eric-Inkoom-Ayitey/Insurance-Project">Insurance Cost Factors Report</a></td>
       <td>Power BI</td>
       <td>
-        Analysis of the sales of a superstore over a period of 4 years
+        Exploring the key factors influencing insurance costs using real-world data.
+It provides insights on health, lifestyle, demographics, and customer engagement attributes to support data-driven decision-making in insurance.
       </td>
     </tr>
   </tbody>